dariandzirko/realsense_wrapper/src/dump.md

 # This is a little cursed.
 I will now try and read the docs, source code and code for the visualizer application to see if they handle any sort frame dropping?

 # Options was not what I was looking for lol.
 I wanted Results so I am rewriting this to take results and handle the Results fro checking the errors

+# Results are popping off, but we started mid-way down the pipeline leading to issues.
+Now time to start at the top of the pipeline and get the instance of literal realsense as a nice Result created thing.
+Time to move all of the example code out of the unsafe block